Stu-Gotz/smog_usage_stats/README.md

 Currently able to:

 Connect to smogon, can get data in json or csv values, depending on what flavour you like.

-*!Currently database only works on CSV files!*
+## *!Currently database only supports reading of CSV files!*
-Can build a database, based on dates selected.

-# Use:

-Eventually I will probably turn the smogon pull thing into its own little library so someone has the option to just create a fuckload of CSVs, and keep the database separate.
-On verra.
+# How to Use this to clone your own data and play around:

 ### Smogon pull